networkx/networkx/doc/reference/algorithms/shortest_paths.rst

 not ``None``).
 In the special case of single-pair queries (both ``source`` and ``target`` specified), bidirectional variants of these algorithms are used.

-This default behavior can be overridden by specifying the ``method`` parameter.
-Algorithms Dijkstra, Bellman-Ford and Breadth–First Search (BFS) are supported.
+The default algorithm can be overridden to select Bellman-Ford by specifying the ``method`` parameter to be "bellman-ford".
+Algorithms other than Dijkstra, Bellman-Ford and Breadth–First Search are not supported in the simplified interface.
-If an unsupported method is provided, NetworkX will raise an error.

 For the case of single-pair queries, bidirectional variants of Dijkstra and BFS are used when those methods are specified.